-This is an acoustic guitar that has without a doubt been the first purchase for thousands, if not hundreds of thousands of beginner level guitar players or even intermediate level players making the switch from electric to acoustic.
+This acoustic guitar has undoubtedly been the first purchase for thousands, if not hundreds of thousands, of beginner-level guitar players or even intermediate-level players making the switch from electric to acoustic.
 So let’s dive in, shall we?

-I chose to review the Yamaha F335 today for a few reasons in particular.
-Firstly, there is without a doubt much more than what meets the eye to this particular Yamaha model.
-Even one simple look will tell you that this is one of most classic looking and recognizable acoustic guitars.
-Sporting its gold die-cast tuners, spruce top, classic rosewood fingerboard and tinted Meranti back and sides.
+I chose to review the Yamaha F335 today for a few reasons.
+Firstly, there is, without a doubt, much more than what meets the eye in this particular Yamaha model.
+Even a straightforward look will tell you that this is one of the most classic-looking and recognizable acoustic guitars.
+Sporting its gold die-cast tuners, spruce top, classic rosewood fingerboard, and tinted Meranti back and sides.

-Playing the F335 will tell you more about its capabilities, what to expect from this product, and also show you that it is definitely crafted into a very versatile quality guitar for guitarists of all backgrounds to learn some of the more complicated techniques and perhaps even begin fine tuning your expert level acoustic playing skills.
+Playing the F335 will tell you more about its capabilities, what to expect from this product, and also show you that it is crafted into a very versatile quality guitar for guitarists of all backgrounds to learn some of the more complicated techniques and perhaps even begin fine-tuning your expert level acoustic playing skills.

-Now from my personal experience with this guitar I would recommend this Yamaha model to a guitar player of almost any skill level for a few good reasons, but realistically I would most likely recommend purchasing this guitar to newly beginning players.
-It has the flexibility and range of learning quickly when making the switch from electric to acoustic guitars, and it plays wonderfully.
+From my experience with this guitar, I recommend this Yamaha model to a guitar player of almost any skill level for a few reasons.
+Still, I would recommend this guitar to newly beginning players.
+It has the flexibility and range of learning quickly when switching from electric to acoustic guitars, and it plays wonderfully.

-This particular Yamaha will without a doubt get the job done when trying to get a classic, full-bodied acoustic guitar sound not only on your own personal record but also for live performance you’ll be able to get fantastic results.
-The large Meranti body gives it a fuller, warm sound that makes it perfect for smaller live performances or even more significant performances while it is mixed up.
+This particular Yamaha will, without a doubt, get the job done when trying to get a classic, full-bodied acoustic guitar sound on your record and for live performance.
+You’ll be able to get fantastic results.
+The large Meranti body gives it a fuller, warm sound that makes it perfect for smaller live performances or even more powerful performances while mixed up.

-I’ve owned this guitar for about three years now and have played it around get-togethers with friends and campfires and even used it on a large number of home recording demos and I have never once been disappointed with the Yamaha’s results.
+I’ve owned this guitar for about three years, have played it around get-togethers with friends and campfires, and even used it on many home recording demos; I have never been disappointed with Yamaha’s results.

-The Yamaha F335 definitely has it’s benefits of being a fantastic entry-level choice with the ability to entertain even expert level guitar players.
+The Yamaha F335 has the benefits of being a fantastic entry-level choice with the ability to entertain even expert-level guitar players.

-The F335 is an acoustic guitar at one of its most simple (yet still perfectly acceptable) forms so when purchasing this model there is a lot to benefit from in its simplicity, and a lot of potential to learn from its high-quality design and excellent production.
+The F335 is an acoustic guitar in one of its most simple (yet still perfectly acceptable) forms, so when purchasing this model, there is a lot to benefit from in its simplicity and a lot of potentials to learn from its high-quality design and excellent production.

-When taking into consideration all of the benefits this model has to offer you at virtually under $160 USD can any buyer really complain about this purchase?
-Not at all, and for good reason!
+Considering this model’s benefits at virtually under USD 160 160, has any buyer complained about this purchase?
+Not at all, and for a good reason!

-However, for guitar players out there reading this that fall into the “Expert” level of playing ability, the F335 can still absolutely deliver a fantastic level of positive results and will often satisfy what an “Expert” level player is looking for in a well-rounded acoustic guitar such as this one.
+However, for guitar players reading this that fall into the “Expert” level of playing ability, the F335 can still deliver extraordinary positive results.
+It will often satisfy what an “Expert” level player is looking for in a well-rounded acoustic guitar such as this one.

-Expert use on this particular Yamaha will give this acoustic a bit of fun, back to the basics feel with enough expandability that you can use your level of expertise to try and push the boundaries and limitations of this fantastic overall instrument.
+Expert use on this particular Yamaha will give this acoustic a bit of fun, back-to-the-basics feel with enough expandability that you can use your expertise to try and push the boundaries and limitations of this fantastic overall instrument.

-In conclusion my fellow guitar geeks, this is an honestly great purchase for the price.
-You’re receiving a traditionally beautiful, lightweight acoustic guitar that can help you accomplish almost all avenues of the acoustic guitar playing world.
+In conclusion, my fellow guitar geeks, this is an excellent purchase for the price.
+You’re receiving a traditionally beautiful, lightweight acoustic guitar that can help you accomplish almost all avenues of the acoustic guitar-playing world.

-So whether it be you’re a newly devoted guitar novice just trying to memorize and perfect your scales, or you’re an expert level guitar aficionado just looking for a decent guitar to easily bring around with you to entertain with.
-Or even any level in between, you’re without a doubt going to find satisfaction in the F335.
+So whether you’re a newly devoted guitar novice just trying to memorize and perfect your scales, or you’re an expert-level guitar fan just looking for a decent guitar to bring around with you to entertain with easily.
+Or even at any level in between, you will undoubtedly find satisfaction in the F335.